openshift/openshift-origin-design/web-console/future-openshift/toolbars/toolbars.md

 ![deployments](img/deployments-today.png)

 ## Toolbars with faceted filters
 * This type of toolbar is similar to the basic toolbar but adds faceted filters.
+The faceted filter and the textbox filter are separated by a vertical separator.
-When filters are applied, the toolbar increases in height to show filter chips on the second row.
+* When filters are applied, the toolbar increases in height to show filter chips on the second row.
 * Pages with faceted filter toolbars may or may not have a 'Create' button.
 * Toolbars with faceted filters may have opinionated views.
 In these cases, filters are already applied when a user navigates to that page, and the filter chips are visible to show what is being filtered.
 * Faceted filters may allow users to filter on more than one attribute where necessary.